-However, with the recent formation of Viking Ocean Cruises in 2013, there is an opportunity to capture this market.
-Viking Ocean Cruises will be launching its first cruises in May 2015 with the completion of the Viking Star.
-Unlike the smaller river cruise vessels, this ship will be capable of holding 928 passengers and is designed to be highly inclusive, encompassing not only food, as most lines do, but also shore excursions, some alcoholic beverages, and wi-fi access.
-Most likely, Viking Ocean Cruises will directly compete with Azamara, who seasonally operates one ship in Florida, and Oceania Cruises.
-At present all itineraries are still located outside of North America.
+While Viking currently has no river cruise itineraries scheduled within or from the U.S., they will be launching its first ocean-going cruise in May 2015 with the completion of the Viking Star.
+In June of 2014, the owner of American Cruise Lines is launching the Pearl Mist, a part of the Pearl Seas Line which combines international travel with the intimate experience of cruising on a 210-passenger ship.
 Florida is capable of capturing this market as the infrastructure is already in place to handle this size of ship and would be an ideal launching site for the desired North American market with the opportunity to access the culturally diverse countries of South America and the Caribbean.
 As well, these types of vessels could fill the anticipated void in Key West if larger ships are no longer able to call at the port.
 With only two such vessels on order, expansion to North America may still be a long way off, but Florida should start working to determine how best to capture this market.